CirroBuild/FrostiDocs/blog/2020-12-10-building-a-garbage-free-network-stack-for-kafka-streams.md

 context objects as connection state.

-The implementation with Kafka Connect support is now available to try out since version 5.0.5 and the steps for getting started can be found on the [Kafka integration](/docs/third-party-tools/kafka) page.
+The implementation with Kafka Connect support is now available to try out since version 5.0.5, and the steps for getting started can be found on the [Kafka integration](/docs/third-party-tools/kafka) page.
 We'd love to know your thoughts on how we implemented IODispatcher.
-If you like this content and the new functionality, or know of a better way to do what we've written about, share your thoughts in [our Slack Community]({@slackUrl@}) and drop us a [star️ on GitHub]({@githubUrl@}).
+If you like this content and the new functionality or know of a better way to do what we've written about, share your thoughts in [our Slack Community]({@slackUrl@}) and drop us a [star️ on GitHub]({@githubUrl@}).